fbpx

 The History of Maple Syrup

 Maple syrup making is a process that brings family, friends, and even strangers together.
-Learn from the experts and discover the history of Canada’s sweetest export.
+Learn about the history of Canada’s sweetest export and taste some maple sugar.

 Crafts